Blingoose/vimple-vimrc-config/README.md

 - `<TAB>`: Scroll forward through completions
 - `<S-TAB>`: Scroll backward through completions
 - `<Esc>[1;5I`: Toggle completion menu (Note for user: change mappings to something like `<c-space>` instead of `<Esc>[1;5I` in .vimrc)
+- `<leader>sc`: Toggle color highlight On/OFF (show color)
+- `<leader>cc`: Change color when cursor is on a highlighted color.
+Color highlight must be ON.

 ### Special Note on Keybinding Customization

-1) The default behavior for toggling CoC completion is typically `<c-space>`, which may not work well on macOS.
+1. The default behavior for toggling CoC completion is typically `<c-space>`, which may not work well on macOS.
 It is recommended to customize this mapping to fit your terminal and preferences.
 In my case I configured it to use `<Esc>[1;5I` (it's Ctrl+ Tab for me), but
    `<c-space>` is the default behavior.
 Any other mapping is encouraged, such as using `<leader>df`.

 Here's an example of a custom mapping that can be adapted:

 ```vim
 inoremap <silent><expr> <c-space> coc#pum#visible() ? coc#pum#stop() : coc#refresh()
 ```

 This is something you might want to tweak to ensure optimal performance with your specific terminal setup.

-2) The mapping `nnoremap ± :NERDTreeToggle<CR>` is a very personal setting of the creator and might not be suitable for everyone.
+2. The mapping `nnoremap ± :NERDTreeToggle<CR>` is a very personal setting of the creator and might not be suitable for everyone.
 It is encouraged to change this mapping to something that fits your preference better.
    Here's an example of a custom mapping that can be adapted:

 ```vim
 nnoremap <leader>e :NERDTreeToggle<CR>
 ```